Collegiate Marching Band Festival

-The Collegiate Marching Band Festival, also called the CMBF, is an annual event held in Allentown, Pennsylvania, which showcases college and university marching bands of all sizes and styles from across the Northeastern United States.
-First held in 1996, the event typically takes places in early October at J. Birney Crum Stadium, a renowned venue for marching band and drum corps performances and the second largest high school football stadium in Pennsylvania.
-The festival is not a competition, but rather an opportunity for fans and band members alike to view bands that perform a variety of shows and exhibit different performance styles.
+The Collegiate Marching Band Festival, also called the CMBF, is an annual event held in Allentown, Pennsylvania.
+The festival showcases college and university marching bands of all sizes and styles from across the Northeastern United States.

+First held in 1996, the event typically takes places in early October at J. Birney Crum Stadium, a renowned venue for marching band and drum corps performances and the largest high school football stadium in the Mid-Atlantic United States.

+The festival is not a competition, but an opportunity for fans and band members alike to view bands that perform a variety of shows and exhibit different performance styles.

 Management and sponsors

 The festival is currently managed by Vivace Productions, Inc. in West Chester, Pennsylvania.

 Different Styles

 While many of the participating bands perform contemporary “corps style” shows using roll-step marching, other performance varieties abound.
 Morgan State University, from Baltimore, Maryland, performs a high-energy show typical of southern HBCU bands.
-Lehigh University and Penn State University, both of which have participated in the past, perform traditional "Big Ten" style shows with a high-step marching technique.
-Other bands, including Indiana University of Pennsylvania, Kutztown University, West Chester University, The University of Delaware, and the University of Massachusetts Amherst, have developed unique styles all their own.
+Lehigh University and Penn State University, both of which have participated in the past, perform traditional "Big Ten" style shows with a high-step marching technique (the coincidence that Penn State is in the Big Ten).
+Other bands, including Indiana University of Pennsylvania, Kutztown University of Pennsylvania, West Chester University, The University of Delaware, and the University of Massachusetts Amherst, have developed unique styles all their own: the corps-style type with the roll-step and other drill techniques.
+Boston University’s Terrier Marching Band used the corps-style type, but it was disbanded in 2016, due to lack of football.